liam-ngy/learnings/README.md

 # Learning Journal

-This is a collection of notes and insights from my reading and learning journey.
+This is a learning journal documenting my journey in software engineering.
+It covers a variety of topics, including iOS, Swift, Elixir, Phoenix, Backend development, and general software engineering concepts.
+Each entry includes key takeaways and notes from books, courses, and other resources.

 ## Table of Contents